These IPOs will be hot in 2021

 Here are the market launches poised to make a splash.

 Companies looking to go public in 2021 will face shifts in the economic and political climate, starting in January, when the country ushers in the Biden administration, a Democratic-controlled Congress and widespread COVID vaccinations.
 It takes place against the backdrop of continued low interest rates, a strong stock market and buyers awash in cash, though a slow job recovery.

-The IPO market may see a slow start to 2021.
-Many listings scheduled for the first quarter are delayed due to soft market conditions exaggerated by COVID-related uncertainties and the start of the new presidential administration.
+The IPO market saw a slow start to 2021.
+Many listings scheduled for the first quarter were delayed due to soft market conditions exaggerated by COVID-related uncertainties and the start of the new presidential administration.

 “I think in 2021 there will be a continuation in the trend of an increase in IPOs, while M&A which began to return in September 2020 is back, and we expect that to continue into 2021,” said Manolo Falcó, co-head of banking, capital markets and advisory at Citigroup, in a December 2020 MarketWatch interview.

 Companies slated to go public in 2021

 Here are 11 companies planning to go public in 2021 based on initial SEC filings.

 Supporting 100 million users in 2020, Bumble offers dating through Bumble Date, a search for friends through Bumble BFF and a LinkedIn-like networking system called Bumble Biz.
 The social networking app relies on advertising and premium subscriptions to turn a profit.
 Bumble went public in February, raising $2.15 billion after selling 50 million shares at $43 apiece.
 The offering brought Bumble’s market cap to $7.7 billion.